 ‘Unusual activity’ on your account

-Some PayPal users have been sent a phishing email saying that somebody unauthorised has been using their account.
+Some PayPal users are targeted by a phishing email saying that somebody unauthorised has been using their account.

-It asks the user to log in to their account to rectify the issue by clicking on a link, or their account will be suspended.
+It asks the user to log in to their account to rectify the issue by clicking on a link and in some cases, the individual is warned their account will be suspended if they don't act.

 The link will take them to what looks like a legitimate website but will harvest the victim’s details as they enter them.

-There’s another scam email about which works in much the same way, but is based on the premise that your PayPal account is about to expire.
+There’s another scam email, which works in much the same way but is based on the premise that your PayPal account is about to expire.

 Advance fee fraud